JohT/search-menu-ui/search-menu-ui/README.md

 # Getting started

-# Screenshots
+# Structure

-These screenshots were taken from the example, that is included in this repository.
+The following screenshots were taken from the example, that is included in this repository.
 Since the search menu UI only takes element IDs, it can be attached in many ways.
 Furthermore, anything can be styled using CSS.
-The following screenshots are therefore only one of many possible ways on how the search might look like.
-At least they explain the base structure and parts.
+The screenshots below are therefore only one of many possible ways on how the search might look like.
+At least they explain the base structure and parts visually very well.

 ## Results and Details